Moving After Retirement: Is It Right for You?

 • Savings if you move to a location with a lower cost of living and housing prices

-• Mental stimulation needed to keep you engaged in a new place
+• Mental stimulation that comes from discovering a new place

 • The chance to shake up habits and behaviors for the better

-• Opportunity to see sights and experience activities you’ve put off
+• Opportunity to enjoy sights and experience activities you’ve put off

 Challenges and Considerations to Keep in Mind

 You’ll want to gather your resources and take it step by step if you’re navigating how to plan for retirement.
-It will take:
+Consider the following requirements needed to make your post-retirement move a success:

-• Money to move and get set up in a new place
+• Money to move and get established in a new place, which can cost as much as $12,000 depending on your chosen locale2

-• Energy to dismantle your current home and create a new one
+• Energy to sell and move out of your current home (then create a new one)

-• Effort to create a new social network and daily schedule
+• Effort to build a new friend network and daily schedule

-• Insecurity before you’re connected to new health care and other social security benefits
+• Patience and preparation to ensure you’re connected to new health care and other social security benefits (if necessary)

 Unlock your property's potential with Truehold's sale-leaseback